meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 ## Rationale

+### Developer Challenges due to CC Fees

+We are aware of the following challenges that developers face when building applications that use Canton Coin:

+* **Funding fees in multi-step workflows is cumbersome.** For example, a transfer-offer over a fixed amount of CC requires the sender to lock additional CC to pay for the CC fees of the actual transfer.
+This amount of fees is not known at the time of creating the transfer-offer, so the sender has to lock more CC than they expect to be needed for the transfer.
+For example, token standard transfers of CC lock 4x the expected CC fees to ensure that the transfer can be executed even if the CC fees change in the meantime (see [code](https://github.com/hyperledger-labs/splice/blob/28d17694f42c4b9ff96b6487ab994d43e9879a3c/daml/splice-amulet/daml/Splice/Amulet/TwoStepTransfer.daml#L85-L89)).

+* **CC fee accounting is challenging.** CC is a financial asset, which requires accurate financial accounting of the CC balance of users.
+  Thus any application using CC needs to implement logic to account for the CC fees and book them properly.

+* **Application design overhead** every application using CC needs to design the CC fee funding workflow, and decide how the fees are split between the different parties involved in the application.
+Furthermore, their UI design needs to account for the CC fees and show them to users in a way that is understandable.
+All of this is overhead that distracts developers from building the core functionality of their application.

+These are non-trivial challenges that do not seem worth the benefit of the extra burn pressure that CC fees create.

 ### Burn on MainNet

 To substantiate the claim that the majority of burn on MainNet is due to traffic purchases,